Refinancing8 min readUpdated

 When the RBA moves and your inbox fills with refinance ads — what to actually weigh: buffers, loan term resets, consolidation traps, and the stuff the “save $X/month” line leaves out.

 This piece is the broader lens: what sits beyond break-even, how buffers and behaviour matter, and when staying put competes.
-Pair with wait for rate cuts or refinance now, break-even depth, savings beyond monthly payment, and refinancing.
+Pair with wait for rate cuts or refinance now, break-even depth, savings beyond monthly payment, and the refinance hub.

 Break-even helps — then ask what it ignores